Dallas/Fort Worth BLUES ARTISTS

 Vernon Garrett (multiple CDs, Ichiban and other labels) interview photo

-Steve Hill Trio (two CDs self released) website
+Steve Hill Trio (four CDs self released) website photo

 Tommy Hill (two CDs-self released) photo

-James Hinkle (three CDs-self released, one CD Blue Lights Music) website interview photo official myspace page
+James Hinkle (three CDs-self released, one CD Blue Lights Music) interview photo

-Stompin Bill Johnston (one CD, self released) official myspace photo
+Stompin Bill Johnston (one CD, self released) photo

-The Juke Jumpers (multiple CDs Amazing, Varrick) official myspace http://www.thecoolgroove.com/jukes.html
+The Juke Jumpers (multiple CDs Amazing, Varrick) http://www.thecoolgroove.com/jukes.html

 Kenny Kay's Storm Warning (one CD-self released) photo